tmdarwen/AudioLib/README.md

 -   Building this project requires a C++14 compliant compiler.
 This project is routinely built in my continous integration system which uses MS Visual Studio 2017, GCC 5.3.1 and Apple LLVM version 7.3.0 (clang 703.0.31).

 -   External dependencies are [GoogleTest](https://github.com/google/googletest).
 You do *not* need to clone or install these dependencies manually.
-The GitHub repos will be cloned automatically when CMake runs.
+The GitHub repo will be cloned automatically when CMake runs.